 Q. Where does the water come from?

-A. The Project is located at the base of the Fenner Valley and Orange Blossom Wash watersheds in California’s Mojave Desert.
+A: The Project is located at the confluence of the Fenner Valley and Orange Blossom Wash watersheds in California’s Mojave Desert.
 Every year, precipitation falls on the mountains at the higher elevations of the watersheds as rain and snow.
 Much of this water gradually percolates underground and is stored deep beneath the surface in the aquifer system.
 The highly porous underlying rock layers provide ideal conditions for storage of this pure water; research has found that more than 20 million acre-feet of water is currently stored in the alluvium beneath the Project area, as much as is stored in Lake Mead, the nation’s largest surface reservoir.
 Even more water is believed to be stored further underground in carbonate rock layers.

 Q. Is the water supply renewable?